 - We’ll provide the training and connections to help bolster our skills and confidence as advocates and grassroots organizers.
 We will create a united force across America that can organize together and then vote together to create the will to make substantive progress on issues—from reproductive justice to affordable child care to equal pay.
 Tell us what kind of training would be most useful to you.

 - We will engage candidates, and ask them to explain how they plan to address the issues affecting women’s lives across the country.
+(We got started during a bus tour this fall.)
 And we will help educate our members about where the candidates stand on the issues you care about—and help women understand why voting really matters.

 - We will then activate millions of women and others—who can then mobilize millions more!—to vote.
-We’re talking about running a national women-to-women voter education and mobilization program in the country.
+We’re talking about running the largest women-to-women voter engagement program in the country.
 We will ensure that women are informed, motivated, and counted.
 Commit now to join us in this effort.

 Campaigns pack up and leave; that’s what they do.
 But we’re not going anywhere.
 This isn’t about this one election, or even one candidate.
 This is about building the power of women—and giving women the community and tools they need to organize and to ignite transformative change … for good!